JingyiWang-CTC/Wistar_paper_list/README.md

-# Wistar_paper_list
-Paper List of Wireless AI System Research Team, China Telecom Research Institute
+# Wireless AI System Research Team Paper List
+The Wireless AI System Research Team (Wistar) at China Telecom, established in 2024, is committed to the advanced research in the integration of wireless networks with AI.
+We focus on AI-native RAN, 6G, and data management.
+The mission of Wistar is to create smarter and more efficient wireless networks, empowering China Telecom with sustainable and seamless communication services.
+For query and collaboration opportunities, please contact: contact_wistar@chinatelecom.cn.

 **Journal Papers**
 * Minimizing Energy and Latency in LEOS-Assisted Open RAN Architecture Toward AI of Things [[Paper]](https://ieeexplore.ieee.org/document/10852181) [IOTJ 2025]